ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 - **Lobby for state funding mechanisms** that reduce local financial burden

 **Rationale:** Local government has proven incapable of self-regulation for climate action.
 State intervention, as demonstrated with the MBTA Communities Act, can overcome local NIMBY resistance when properly designed and enforced.

+**Limitation:** State mandates still require property owners to fund $150,000-$700,000+ retrofits.
+Higher authority may force compliance but cannot eliminate the underlying economic burden on residents.

 ### Strategy 2: Economic Incentive Restructuring